 THEORY (80%): One major question relating to the mechanism of ore deposit formation and insisting on the features (size, grade, geometry, host rocks, etc.) that will impact the exploitation technique and the environment.

 A series of more specific questions related to the terminology, the mineralogy and grades of various elements, the main producing regions of the world, etc.

 The scientific rigor, clear structure and illustration as well as care taken in the presentation are essential criteria in the evaluation

-Oral examination (15%): Identification of ore samples using both microscopic and macroscopic techniques.
+PRACTICE (10%): Identification of ore samples.
 Interactive discussion on mineralogy, deposit type and main features of the mineralisation.